geo-fluid-dynamics/phaseflow-fenics/README.md

     docker exec -ti -u fenics fenics /bin/bash -l

+## Visualizing results
+While FEniCS has some nice standard visualization options inline using Python, Phaseflow (using built-in methods in FEniCS) typically writes solutions to the XDMF format, which stores the data using HDF5 and adds an XML interface so that the data can be properly parsed by common open-source visualization tools (e.g. [ParaView](https://www.paraview.org/) or [VisIt](https://wci.llnl.gov/simulation/computer-codes/visit/)).

 # For developers:
 ## Project structure
 This project mostly follows the structure suggested by [The Hitchhiker's Guide to Python](http://docs.python-guide.org/en/latest/)